TyeMcQueen/terraform-google-certificate-map-simple/README.md

 * `cert-ids`, `project`, `description`, and `labels`

-The creation of certificate map entries is actually done using a combination of 12 different resource blocks.
+The creation of certificate map entries is actually done using a combination of many different resource blocks.
 These are combined into 4 different output values: `primary1`, `others1`, `primary2`, and `others2`.
 Each of these is a Terraform map from fully qualified hostnames to resource records for certificate map entries.
 The `primary1` and `primary2` maps will each